-and more kids today are involved in organized sports like baseball, soccer,
+More and more kids today are involved in organized sports like

-dance and swimming, with many playing year-round.
-While youth sports keep
+baseball, soccer, dance and swimming, with many playing year-round.
+While youth

-children healthy and build lifelong confidence and teamwork skills, injuries
+sports keep children healthy and build lifelong confidence and teamwork skills,

-prevention tips parents and coaches can use to help keep children safe, happy
+simple awareness and prevention tips parents and coaches can use to help keep

-one thing, but nagging pain or visible changes like swelling often signal a
+little soreness is one thing, but nagging pain or visible changes like swelling

 motion can produce overuse.”

-make sure the child uses equipment that is not too heavy and fits their body
+the child uses equipment that is not too heavy and fits their body size.

 - Proper conditioning,